 A by-product of this will be an increase in the contactless payments market.
 The world will be looking to make transactions as contactless as possible.
 We can already see a huge surge in this as new research reveals that more than 7 million contactless payments have been made since the limit was increased to £45 in the UK to help combat the coronavirus pandemic.
 Whilst the use of cash before the pandemic had been dropping year on year due to the emergence of contactless payment methods, reports at the end of March from Link, the operator of the UK’s biggest network of ATMs, said cash usage in Britain had halved in the month.
 The closure of shops, a shift to contactless payments, plus concerns that notes may harbour the virus contributed to the dramatic decline.

 When the markets begin to see a resurgence, will our old behaviours return with it?
-Will you be keeping cash in your wallet or rely on contactless payments?Posted almost 3 years ago
+Will you be keeping cash in your wallet or rely on contactless payments?Posted over 3 years ago